 The capital of Thailand has not only popular night markets like Chatuchak and Khlong Lod, and large commercial centers like Siam Paragon, Central World, Terminal 21, but it even has floating markets!
 These river markets are a must-go destinations for tourists to buy fresh tropical fruits and interesting souvenirs while experiencing what it’s like to take an essential hub of daily life out onto the water.
 Here is the list of top 5 Bangkok floating markets you shouldn’t miss.

-1. Damnoen Saduak Floating market
+1. Damnoen Saduak – The most famous floating market in Bangkok

 Popular commodities include Thai handicrafts, various kinds of fruits, regional agricultural products, and delicious dishes that will satisfy your travel expectations.
 The area for visitors often has special street performances.
 The local area gathers large boats selling all kinds of tropical fruits: rambutan, whip, mangosteen, bananas, etc.